taigeeoff/Firebase-Deep-Research-/Challenge3.md

 1. Test with a variety of queries that require information from your knowledge base to provide accurate answers.
 2. Observe the console logs to see the flow execution.
 3. Experiment with the `qaSummary.prompt` based on results, to cater the result summary to your preference.
+4. The Genkit developer console also provides flow and prompt testing interfaces.
+You can find more info [in the Genkit documentation](https://firebase.google.com/docs/genkit/devtools)

 To monitor the traces of your RAG application visit "Traces" at localhost:4000.
 Here you should see the simpleSearchFlow invokation including the input and output of the respective sub-steps for retrieval and generation